10sec-project/10seconds/doc/zmq.md

 providing various message-oriented semantics such as publish/subscribe, request/reply, and push/pull.

-The Biteducoin Core daemon can be configured to act as a trusted "border router", implementing the biteducoin wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for
+The 10Seconds Core daemon can be configured to act as a trusted "border router", implementing the 10seconds wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for